 Motion Sense does team up with one other feature in a very helpful way.
 The Pixel 4 XL adds facial unlocking in lieu of a fingerprint sensor, and Motion Sense can detect when you’re reaching for your phone.
 That way, your phone wakes up and is ready to be unlocked once you scan your face.
 There’s no lifting the phone to wake it, and then swiping up to finish unlocking the device, as there is with the iPhone.

-Like most other top Android phones released in 2019, the Pixel 4 XL uses a Qualcomm Snapdragon 855 mobile processor, and the results are about what you'd expect when it comes to performance.
+Like most of the other best Android phones released at this time, the Google Pixel 4 XL uses a Qualcomm Snapdragon 855 mobile processor, and the results are about what you'd expect when it comes to performance.
 Google's new Pixel keeps pace with the top-performing Android phones to come out in the last 10 months, though it's certainly not the fastest phone.
 And it's still no match for Apple's latest iPhones.

 As solid as the Pixel 4 XL's performance may be on that benchmark, it's a long ways off from what you'll get from the A13 Bionic Processor that powers Apple's new iPhone 11 lineup.
 The iPhone 11 Pro hit 3,509 on Geekbench 5, so the best-performing smartphones are still the ones being designed in Cupertino.

 It's the same story with graphics.
 The Google Pixel 4 XL actually outperformed the Galaxy Note 10 on 3DMark's Sling Shot Extreme test, with a score of 5,806 to the Note 10's 5,374.
 The iPhone 11 Pro outpaces both with a 6,163 score.